cawel/notes-binder/History of the World since 1300/lecture 2/B - Reconstruction after the Black Death.md

 * special appeal to religious and ethnic identities

 ## Examples of appeals
-* Ming: Han ethnic identity against vs Mongol Barbarians
+* Ming: Han ethnic identity against Mongol Barbarians
 * Christians: connection with God
-* Islam: new faith-based model of low for all subjects
+* Islam: new faith-based model of law for all subjects